Namkyeong/AMOLE/README.md

-# Molecule Language Model with Augmented Pairs and Expertise Transfer
+# Vision Language Model is NOT All You Need: Augmentation Strategies for Molecule Language Model

 <p align="center">
     <a href="https://pytorch.org/" alt="PyTorch">